zouter/ChromatinHD_manuscript/docs/ideas.md

 However, the Tn5 insertion propensity will be correlation with the local accessibility.
 Meaning that we do not actually see where a protein binds, but rather a smoothened variant of protein binding (probably correlated with DNA proximity?) combined with the insertion site probability.

-I thin this is by definition a convolution, i.e. P(X) = P(TF) * P(cut site), and we want P(TF)
+I think this is by definition a convolution, i.e. P(X) = P(TF) * P(cut site), and we want P(TF)

 Could we deconvolve to get P(TF)?
 This way we would be able to more accurately get where the protein binds, in single cells perhaps?

 ## Fragment size advanced

 Is the ratio of TF footprint vs submono really the only thing that counts?
 Isn't there just a linear relationship between fragment length

 Perhaps this relationship even continues into mono fragments => ambiguous meaning of these fragments.
 Could this ambiguous meaning be detected e.g. by also seeing smaller fragments if the gene is slightly lower expressed?